euphonie/study-notes/Other/ICU Certification/General Policies.md

 - No doping while supervising or performing
 - No performing on concrete, asphalt, wet or uneven surfaces or surfaces with obstructions.
 - No hard-soled shoes or gymnastic slippers allowed.
-- No jewerly permitted.
+- No jewelry permitted.
 Only rhinestone, medical ID tags/bracelets.
 - No propelling apparatus allowed.
 Just spring floor for All Star.
 - Only allowed props (flags, banners, signs, pom pons, megaphones) in stage, and must be discarded safely.
 - Hard casts not allowed.
+No less than 1/2 inch - 1.27 cm foam padding for soft casts
 - Spotters must be from team and be trained.
 - Athletes must have one body part in surface at beginning.
 Feet might be in base's hand if hand are resting on surface.
 - No replacing of athletes mid-routine.